Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Introduction

 To this end, we propose Mamba-CL, a method that fine-tunes the SSMs along a direction orthogonal to the subspace spanned by those features from previous tasks during training Mamba foundation model in a new task.
 By doing this, the interference with previously learned tasks can be minimized, thus effectively reducing \emph{catastrophic forgetting} in CL.
 Although gradient orthogonal projections, which theoretically prevent forgetting, have been widely studied for CNNs, directly applying these methods to the Mamba structure introduces significant challenges due to: 1) the higher-order recurrent state-space structure, and 2) the non-linear discretization mechanism in SSMs.
 These factors make gradient orthogonal projection in SSMs considerably more complex than in CNNs, posing challenges for continual training of the Mamba-based foundation model.

-Specifically, in the proposed Mamba-CL, we aim to continually fine-tune the core SSM blocks within the Mamba foundation model, by updating the parameters in the direction orthogonal to the subspace of input features from previous tasks.
-To achieve this, we analyze the objective that keeps consistent outputs across tasks for SSM.
-As a result, by deducing sufficient conditions, we derive that the overall consistency objective can be satisfied via orthogonality constraints to four independent, time-invariant parameters in SSMs.
-The derived conditions provide a theoretical guarantee to prevent interference with previously learned knowledge through a gradient orthogonal projection mechanism, without catering to the higher-order recurrent state-space structure and non-linear discretization process in SSM.
+In the proposed Mamba-CL framework, we aim to continually fine-tune the core SSM blocks within the Mamba foundation model, by updating parameters in the direction orthogonal to the subspace spanned by input features from previous tasks.
+To achieve this, we formulate an objective that ensures output consistency across tasks in SSMs.
+Given the challenges posed by the higher-order recurrent state-space structure and the nonlinear discretization process, we decompose the analysis into three key components.
+For each component, we establish sufficient conditions on parameter updates to satisfy the consistency objective.
+Consequently, we demonstrate that this objective can be achieved by enforcing orthogonality constraints on four independent, time-invariant parameters in SSMs.
+Specifically, consistency is maintained if: 1) updates of the discretization step parameter (\(\bm{\delta}\)) and the output projection matrix (\(\mathbf{C}\)) remain orthogonal to the subspace spanned by input features, 2) updates of the state transition matrix (\(\mathbf{A}\)) is orthogonal to the discretization step parameter, and 3) updates of the input projection matrix (\(\mathbf{B}\)) are orthogonal to the product of the discretization step parameter and input features.
+These derived conditions provide a theoretically motivated and tractable approximation for reducing interference with previously learned knowledge through gradient orthogonal projection.

+Orthogonal subspace constraints are well suited to selective SSMs because forgetting can be understood as changes in the state-update and output-generation processes activated by old-task inputs.
+Since these inputs typically span only a limited feature subspace, restricting new-task updates to orthogonal directions can reduce changes to old-task responses while retaining capacity for learning new tasks.
+Selective scan specifies the input-dependent processes to be protected, whereas the derived orthogonal constraints restrict the corresponding parameter updates from altering those processes.

-In practice, we implement the derived sufficient \emph{consistency conditions} by a null-space-based approximation solution~\cite{2021nullspace,lu2024visual}.
+In practice, we implement the derived sufficient \emph{consistency conditions} by a null-space-based approximation solution~\cite{nullspace2021,lu2024visual}.
 It enables efficient gradient orthogonal projections for the continual adaptation of the Mamba foundation model.
 Moreover, we introduce a balance factor to relax the orthogonality constraints so that we can make a good trade-off between stability and plasticity.
 We validate our Mamba-CL approach, which fine-tunes the Mamba foundation model with null-space projections, across several class-incremental benchmarks, including 10-split and 20-split ImageNet-R, 10-split CIFAR-100, and 10-split DomainNet.
 The proposed Mamba-CL demonstrates solid effectiveness in mitigating \emph{catastrophic forgetting}, even in challenging long-sequence CL scenarios.